EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 This document explains why we’re upgrading each on-chain component, how our contracts are made upgradeable, what to watch out for when authoring new versions, and a step-by-step test plan (with commands) for each contract.

+## 1 Why we need Upgradble Contracts in Nightfall_4
+Upgradeable contracts are essential for maintaining long-lived blockchain applications, especially on testnet, because deployed contracts are immutable by default.
+Without an upgrade path, any discovered bug, security vulnerability, or need for new functionality would require redeploying a new contract and migrating all state, which is error-prone and disruptive.
+By introducing upgradeability, we preserve contract state while enabling controlled enhancements, security patches, and protocol evolution over time.
+This ensures that the system remains flexible, secure, and future-proof while minimizing operational overhead for users and developers.

-## How Upgradble Contracts Work
+## 2 How Upgradble Contracts Work

-### What “upgradable” really means
+### 2.1 What “upgradable” really means
 - Address stays the same, logic changes.
 Users interact with a proxy contract whose address never changes.
 The proxy delegates every call to a separate implementation (logic) contract.

 - State lives in the proxy.
 Because calls use delegatecall, all storage (balances, mappings, configs) is read/written in the proxy’s storage, so upgrading the implementation doesn’t erase state.

-### Core pieces
+### 2.2 Core pieces
 #### Proxy
-1. Minimal contract that forwards calls via delegatecall.
+- Minimal contract that forwards calls via delegatecall.

-2. Stores two special EIP-1967 slots:
+- Stores two special EIP-1967 slots:
 implementation (logic address)
 (sometimes) admin (who can change the implementation)

 #### Implementation (logic)
-1. The actual contract code (functions).
+- The actual contract code (functions).

-2. Use initializer functions instead of constructors (constructors don’t run through a proxy).
+- Use initializer functions instead of constructors (constructors don’t run through a proxy).

 #### Upgrade mechanism

-1. A function that changes the implementation slot, guarded by access control (e.g., onlyOwner, multisig, timelock).
+- A function that changes the implementation slot, guarded by access control (e.g., onlyOwner, multisig, timelock).

-2. Patterns:
+- Patterns:
     - Transparent Proxy (Admin can’t call logic functions through the proxy).

     - UUPS (logic contract exposes upgradeTo, proxy is dumb; recommended by OZ).
 Beacon (many proxies read implementation from a shared beacon).

-###  The UUPS pattern (most common today)
+### 2.3 The UUPS pattern (most common today)
 - Implementation inherits `UUPSUpgradeable` and defines:

-1. `initialize(...)` (or `reinitializer(x)`) for setting initial state.
+    - `initialize(...)` (or `reinitializer(x)`) for setting initial state.

-2. `_authorizeUpgrade(address)` to restrict upgrades (e.g., onlyOwner).
+    - `_authorizeUpgrade(address)` to restrict upgrades (e.g., onlyOwner).

 - Upgrade flow:

-1. Deploy new implementation.
+   - Deploy new implementation.

-2. Call `upgradeTo(newImpl)` via proxy (authorized caller only).
+   - Call `upgradeTo(newImpl)` via proxy (authorized caller only).

-3. (Optional) `upgradeToAndCall(newImpl, data)` to run a post-upgrade init/migration.
+   - (Optional) `upgradeToAndCall(newImpl, data)` to run a post-upgrade init/migration.

-### Storage layout rules (most important!)
+### 2.4 Storage layout rules (most important!)
 - Do not reorder, remove, or change types of existing storage variables.

 - Only append new variables at the end of the storage layout.